Nicaragua–United States relations: Recent history

 Since 1990, the United States has provided over $1.2 billion in assistance to Nicaragua.
 About $260 million of that was for debt relief, and another $450 million was for balance-of-payments support.
 The U.S. also provided $93 million in 1999, 2000, and 2001 as part of its overall response to Hurricane Mitch.
 In response to Hurricane Felix, the United States provided over $400,000 in direct aid to Nicaragua to support recovery operations from the damage inflicted in September 2007.
 Aside from funding for Hurricanes Mitch and Felix, the levels of assistance have fallen incrementally to reflect the improvements in Nicaragua.
 Assistance has been focused on promoting more citizen political participation, compromise, and government transparency; stimulating sustainable growth and income; and fostering better-educated and healthier families.
 The Millennium Challenge Corporation signed a 5-year, $175 million compact with Nicaragua on July 14, 2005.
 The Millennium Challenge Compact is intended to reduce poverty and spur economic growth by funding projects in the regions of León and Chinandega aimed at reducing transportation costs and improving access to markets for rural communities; increasing wages and profits from farming and related enterprises in the region; and increasing investment by strengthening property rights.

+In June 2026, the United States imposed visa restrictions on more than 100 Nicaraguan officials and their family members.
+Secretary of State Marco Rubio said the measures were announced following the death of Brooklyn Rivera, an Indigenous opposition leader and head of the Yatama movement.
+According to the U.S. Department of State, the restrictions targeted officials associated with the government of Daniel Ortega and Rosario Murillo.
+Announcing the measures, Rubio described the "Murillo-Ortega dictatorship" as "an enemy of humanity" and said the Trump administration would not ignore its alleged role in Rivera's death.

 Embassy of Nicaragua in Washington, D.C.